Welcome to Yucatán

 The International Festival of the Mayan Culture shows the world that the Mayan culture still lives in more than 9 regions of Mexico, Guatemala, Belize, El Salvador and Honduras.
 The International Festival of Mayan Culture presents events from different...read more

-Chichen Itza was one of the most important sacred sites of the Mayan civilization and better preserved until today in the Yucatan Peninsula The archaeological site of Chichen Itza was a Mayan city of great importance of the pre-Columbian era between...
+Chichen Itza was one of the most important sacred sites of the Mayan civilization and well preserved until today in the Yucatan Peninsula The archaeological site of Chichen Itza was a Mayan city of great importance in the pre-Columbian era between 525 and...

 La Luz de México